soygul/koan/README.md

 [![Build Status](https://travis-ci.org/soygul/koan.png?branch=master)](https://travis-ci.org/soygul/koan)

-KOAN Stack is a boilerplate that provides a nice starting point for [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/) based applications.
+KOAN Stack is a boilerplate that provides a nice starting point for [Koa](http://koajs.com/), [AngularJS](http://angularjs.org/), and [Node.js](http://www.nodejs.org/) based applications, for full stack JavaScript Web development.
 It is designed to give you quick and organized way to start development of KOAN based Web apps with additional useful modules like [MongoDB](http://www.mongodb.org/), [Passport](http://passportjs.org/) and [Grunt](http://gruntjs.com/) tasks, pre-bundled and configured.
-We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.

 ## Getting Started
 Make sure that you have Node.js and MongoDB (running on the default port 27017) installed on your computer.
 To get started with KOAN stack, clone the project repository and do following: